What time is the coronavirus briefing today? How to watch latest announcement

 Will Boris Johnson be at the coronavirus briefing?

-Yes, the Prime Minister will be leading today’s briefing – but because Boris Johnson is still self-isolating after coming into contact with a Conservative MP who has tested positive with coronavirus, he will be leading the briefing remotely.
+Yes, the Prime Minister will be leading today’s briefing from Downing Street.

-Johnson has led several briefings since returning to work after his case of coronavirus, but other senior ministers have stepped in for him on numerous occasions.
+Johnson has led several briefings since returning to work after his case of coronavirus, some of which remotely following a period of self-isolation, but other senior ministers have stepped in for him on numerous occasions.

 Other ministers who have led briefings in the past include Foreign Secretary Dominic Raab, Transport Secretary Grant Shapps, Home Secretary Priti Patel and Health Secretary Matt Hancock.